Featured Photo Courtesy of Aaron Carley

 Everything we represent from God—words, deeds, or motives—should be guided by His Word alone.
 This is why it’s important to know God’s Word for yourself.

-Deuteronomy 6:5-7 You shall love Yahweh your God with all your heart, with all your soul, and with all your might.
-These words, which I command you today, shall be on your heart; and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.
+“Listen, Israel: The Lord our God, the Lord is one.
+Love the Lord your God with all your heart, with all your soul, and with all your strength.
+These words that I am giving you today are to be in your heart.
+Repeat them to your children.
+Talk about them when you sit in your house and when you walk along the road, when you lie down and when you get up.
+Deuteronomy 6:4-7 (CSB)

 One thought on “Hills & Valleys”